 - Ventilation and moisture control measures (and other health and safety measures)

 - Maximum $16,000 per eligible client’s home for energy-related weatherization and repair work

 - Maximum $3,500 for health and safety related measures

 Eligibility depends on household income (income of everyone living in the unit).
 To be eligible to receive assistance, the household’s combined income must be at or below 150% of the federal poverty level using State funds, and 200% of the federal poverty level using DOE and HHS funding.

-Find a Community Action Agency (CAA) serving your area and apply for assistance.
+Community Action Agency (CAA) serving your area and apply for assistance.

 For more information contact: